SOFIA-ASIF/MyProjectQuizGame/README.md

 # MyProjectQuizGame
-A project in which you will be ask questions and get redults based on the answerd
+A project in which you will be ask questions and get results based on the answerd